 All of this sounds great, but how much are you going to spend for this wonderful solution?

-I have good news for you!
 Instead of having to deal with lots of different contracts and payments, you can invest the budget in your people and let them choose how they want to spend it.
 Anything unused, isn’t wasted.

 Not only are you going to help people feel better, empower them to take control of their wellbeing, but you are also going to save costs for your company.